MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 or in GLSL `A = dot(Metric(x) * dxdt, dxdt)`

 When simulating how light travels we just want null directions, which lead to null geodesic solutions.
-On the other hand if you want to model an object moving slower than light you need a time-like geodesic.
-And space-like geodesics for tachionic stuff, which doesn't happen in real life, so we ignore it.
+On the other hand, if you want to model an object moving slower than light you need a time-like geodesic.
+And space-like geodesics for tachyonic stuff, which doesn't happen in real life, so we ignore it.

-So assuming a flat space metric \eqref{flat} and some 3D direction in space our p for a light ray would be
+So, assuming a flat space metric \eqref{flat} and some 3D direction in space our p for a light ray would be

 ```glsl